-Is it worth hiring a Houston DWI lawyer?
+Is it worth hiring a Houston DWI attorney?
 Anyone who watches crime dramas on TV knows that they have the right to represent themselves in court.
 When you face charges of driving while intoxicated (DWI) or any criminal offense, you have the option to act as your own legal representation.

 However, just because you have that right doesn’t mean it’s a good idea.

 A DWI in Texas carries some of the most severe consequences across the United States.
 From your money to your freedom, drunk driving comes with heavy consequences.
 Moreover, the impact echoes far into your future.

 Long after you complete your sentence, a DWI makes it difficult to find employment or even a place to live.
-When the stakes are this high, hiring a Houston DWI defense attorney is your best bet for beating the charge.
+When the stakes are this high, hiring a DWI defense attorney is your best bet for beating the charge.
 To discuss your case with the top DWI lawyer in Houston, schedule a free consultation with the Martinez Law Firm.

 Is It Worth Hiring a Lawyer for a DWI in Texas?

 “A man who represents himself has a fool for a client” is a quote we often attribute to Abraham Lincoln.
 While it sounds harsh, there’s truth at the core.
 The criminal justice system in the United States is complex.
 Additionally, the laws are as difficult to navigate as the processes.

 Combined, this means that there are serious risks when you take on the system without formal training.
 It’s simply not wise to handle your own legal defense.
 After all, would you attempt your own root canal?

 If cost is your core concern, think of it this way.
 You might save on money in the short term.
 However, that amount is a pittance compared to botching your own oral surgery.
 Similarly, when you consider hiring an attorney, having an expert on your side is in your best interest.